Factbox: Berlin film festival main competition

 - "Haywire" by Steven Soderbergh, U.S. (German premiere, special screening)

-- "The Iron Lady" by Phyllida Lloyd (Meryl Streep to receive lifetime achievement Golden Bear)
+- "The Iron Lady" by Phyllida Lloyd (Meryl Streep received lifetime achievement Golden Bear)

 (Source: www.berlinale.de)